 • Serve as the university's emergency response team, managing the university's response to an emergency.

-• Annual review of existing emergency management plans and related policies and procedures, with changes to be recommended to the VPBA for approval and further presentation to the executive group.
+• Annual review of existing emergency management plans and related policies and procedures, with changes to be recommended to the senior vice president for the Division of Organizational Effectiveness for approval and further presentation to the senior executives.

 • Record minutes and distribute them to its membership.